 There's no denying it; we are living in the era of eCommerce.
 People don't have to travel to a physical store anymore to get what they need.
 We pay to listen to music and watch videos online.
 Millions of people fill their carts online as we speak.

 The unprecedented situation has transformed the way we shop today.
-It seems like the perfect time to think about starting an eCommerce business.
+It seems like the perfect time to break into an eCommerce business.

 A thriving eCommerce business is a combination of market understanding, a good business plan, and in-depth research of eCommerce business models.
 There are lots of opportunities in terms of business models, which all potential eCommerce business owners should know.
 In this article, we will shed light on these models so you can choose the one that's right for you.
 But first of all, let's speak terms.